-As with many subscription-based services, the prices mentioned on Frontier’s websites should be considered as the starting point for the service’s cost rather than the total cost when taking all of the additional fees into account.
+As with many subscription-based services, the prices mentioned on the Frontier Communications websites should be considered as the starting point for the service’s cost rather than the total cost when taking all of the additional fees into account.

-Which Frontier FiOS Plan Is Right For Me?
+Which Frontier FiberOptic Plan Is Right For Me?

-The right Frontier FiOS plan for you and your family depends heavily on what your needs are.
+The right Frontier FiberOptic plan for you and your family depends heavily on what your needs are.
 To identify your needs, you should ask yourself a few questions.

 Do you need a digital voice service?
 If so, you’ll need to pick between the Double Play or Triple Play bundles, as no other bundles offer digital voice access.